Codium-ai/codiumate-docs/docs/chat/commands/ask.md

 2. **Initiate the Command**: Type `/ask` followed by your question in the chat interface.
 Qodo Gen will process your query and return a response tailored to the context of your selected mode and focus.

 3. **Continue the Chat**: If you require further assistance or have additional questions, continue your conversation in the same chat.
-Codiumate will maintain the context of your initial query, providing tailored responses to your follow-up questions.
+Qodo Gen will maintain the context of your initial query, providing tailored responses to your follow-up questions.

 !!! success "Available in"
     - [:fontawesome-solid-file-code: Current File focus](../focus/current-file.md)